bkim3395/nycParticipates/Readme.md

 Timeline:

-+ Day 1: Implement Google Map and GeoJSON
++ Day 1: Implement GeoJSON
 + Day 2: Implement d3.js and features into the site
-+ Day 3: Implement visualization of data on Google Map and basic filtering by year
++ Day 3: Implement visualization of data and basic filtering by year
 + Day 4: Implement seeing details and advanced filtering